 Several days ago, our collaborator @rosesansthorns saw anomalies in a Twitter account and shared them with the team.
 Here is a screenshot of that very active account.

-Our investigation led us to the discovery of hundreds of related and similarly automated Twitter accounts.
+This led us to the discovery of hundreds of related and similarly automated Twitter accounts.
 In other words, a botnet.
 One with tentacles deep into Twitter’s users.
 One so massive that we gave it a name.
 The Reffy Botnet.
-Named for the link shortening url that appears in almost every tweet it produces.
+Named for the link shortening URL that appears in almost every tweet it produces.
 A list of Reffy Botnet accounts, in alphabetical order, that we’ve found to-date appears at the end of this report.

 The Reffy Botnet is distinguished by this combination of features:

-The Reffy Botnet accounts can be found by searching Twitter for either of the two link shortener urls:
+Twitter’s Reffy Botnet accounts can be found by searching Twitter for either of the two link shortener URLs.

 Only one account appears to use the twi.gl link shortener, but that account has a fairly high number of followers: @WhistleBlogs.

 The botnet using the ref.gl link shortener includes at least 217 accounts, listed below.
 This botnet is extremely prolific, tweeting an estimated 40 to 50 times per minute, around the clock.
 Each tweet seems to be unique — a search of Twitter for the text in the tweet never shows an identical tweet from a different account.
 Additionally, each account stays “in character.”
 For instance, each tweet from @blackalive_ links to an article about a Black Lives Matter issue.

 The bots in this botnet tweet around the clock, without pause.
 This “square” distribution of tweets per hour is a strong indicator of a botnet, especially when all the accounts appear to be based in the same country, as ours do.

 This bot army produces approximately 40 tweets and related links per minute.
 That equals nearly 58,000 tweets per day.